Graylog2/documentation/pages/enterprise/forwarder.rst

 Security
 ********

 The Forwarder connects to Graylog Cloud over TLS.
-TLS is also highly recommended for on-premise installations.
+Using TLS is also highly recommended for on-premise installations.
-This ensures data moves securely and reliably.
+This ensures data moves securely.
 The Forwarder also uses API Token authentication, to ensure only authorized Forwarders can connect to your environment.
 Forwarders must be assigned and configured with a token to authenticate with the destination Graylog cluster or Cloud environment.
 When setting up a new Forwarder, the :ref:`Forwarder Wizard <forwarder_wizard>` will guide you through the process of creating the API token.